 “This would likely include the blocking of content from organizations and individuals fighting the spread of racism,” Scurato explained.
 “Removing this liability exemption could have the opposite effect of O’Rourke’s apparent goals.”

-O’Rourke’s unlikely alliance with formal rival Sen. Ted Cruz, to take on Section 230 highlights just how convoluted the discussion over the statue has become.
+O’Rourke’s unlikely alliance with formal rival Sen. Ted Cruz, R-Texas, to take on Section 230 highlights just how convoluted the discussion over the statue has become.

 Because the First Amendment’s guarantee of freedom of speech is a restriction on government action, it doesn’t help individuals critical of “censorship” by private online platforms.